Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras: Approximation of algebraic cobordism to -theory K-theory

-In this section, we introduce, as an application of Goodwillie calculus, the approximation of the algebraic cobordism to $K$-theory.
-In Section~\ref{sec:app-fun}, given a natural transformation of functors, we define the approximation of the source functors to the targets.
-In Section~\ref{sec:MGL2K}, as an application, we consider the approximation of the algebraic cobordism to the $K$-theory and show that the approximation has the Bott periodicity and the Gabber rigidity.
+In this section, we apply Goodwillie calculus to algebraic cobordism and $K$-theory.
+In Section~\ref{sec:app-fun}, we define approximation functors.
+In Section~\ref{sec:MGL2K}, we apply them to algebraic cobordism and $K$-theory, and prove Bott periodicity and Gabber rigidity.